Spin(7) metrics from K\"ahler Geometry: Further reduction I

 Thus, condition (\ref{integralcondition}) now becomes equivalent to solving the non-linear ODE:

 for $A \in \mathbb{Z}$.
 The solution is implicitly given by

 where $c$ is a constant of integration.
 If $A=0$ then the positivity assumption on $s$ forces $c$ to be negative, and by rescaling $s$ we can assume $c=-1$.
-Thus, $s=1$ and Proposition \ref{AS} implies that Theorem \ref{generalAS} reduces to the Apostolov-Salamon construction \cite[Theorem 1]{Apostolov2003}.
+Thus, $s=1$ and Proposition \ref{AS} implies that Theorem \ref{generalAS} reduces to \cite[Theorem 1]{Apostolov2003}.
 In other words, setting $A=0$ truncates the $Spin(7)$ equations to the $G_2$ equations considered in \cite{Apostolov2003}.
-In what follows it will be more convenient to use $s$ as the independent variable, rather than $H$. \begin{Cor} Suppose that constants $A \neq 0$ and $c$ are chosen such that $s$ is positive in (\ref{ODE1}).
-Given a four-manifold $M^4$ with the data $(\tilde\om_{1},\om_2 , \om_3, J_1,u)$ as in Theorem \ref{generalAS} and satisfying the two conditions:
+Henceforth we will assume that constants $A \neq 0$ and $c$ are chosen such that $s$ and $H$, related by (\ref{ODE1}), are both positive.
+In what follows it will also be more convenient to use $s$ as the independent variable, rather than $H$. \begin{Cor} Given a four-manifold $M^4$ with the data $(\tilde\om_{1},\om_2 , \om_3, J_1,u)$ as in Theorem \ref{generalAS} and satisfying the two conditions: